 21. Promote lead generation offers in your blog content.

 Each blog article is an opportunity to promote a content offer at the end of each article, thereby converting visitors into leads

 22. Bring to life your company mission statement.

-A good business blog brings to life your company mission statement.
-It should express what you believe in, what makes you different, what your business is about.
+A good business blog brings to life your company's mission statement.
+It should express what you believe in, what makes you different, and what your business is about.
 (See #6, 7, 12...)

 >> See What Great Brands Do With Mission Statements: 8 Examples.
 For example, check out Trader Joe's Dig In Blog and the Zappos Blogs.

 23. Highlight those who make your business successful in your blog.

-In the spirit of giving back, a well-executed business blog offers your business the opportunity to highlight those who help make your business a success - customers, suppliers, associates, related businesses.
+In the spirit of giving back, a well-executed business blog offers your business the opportunity to highlight those who help make your business a success - customers, suppliers, associates, and related businesses.

 You can do so in a blog interview-type format and showcase what has made them successful in your industry.